 Negus, K. (2002).
 The work of cultural intermediaries and the enduring distance between production and consumption.
 Cultural Studies, 16(4), 501–515. https://doi.org/10.1080/09502380210139089

 Kawasaki, K. (1996).
 Art and cultural policy in Japan.
 In M. Rosanne (Ed.), Art and Business.
 An International Perspective on Sponsorship (pp. 195–202).
 Praeger.

 - Web page references:

-Family and first name(s) of the author(s), title of the text, complete URL and the date of access.
-If no author is indicated in the web page, the name of the institution, organization etc. that publishes the text should be used instead.
+Family and first name(s) of the author(s), title of the text, and complete URL.
+If no author is indicated in the web page, the name of the institution, organization etc. that owns the web page should be used instead.

 Attention: You have to indicate the exact page numbers in case the reference file is in PDF or Word format (i.e. in case there is page numbering in the original file).